 4: Different Constellations Become Visible Throughout The Year

 Throughout the year different parts of the sky and therefore different constellations become visible to us as the Earth completes its annual orbit around the Sun.
 The constellations we see at night are those that are located behind the Earth on our side of the Sun, as we cannot see those constellations in the opposite direction behind the bright Sun during the day.

 To better understand why this is so, imagine sitting on a merry-go-round (Earth) with a very bright light (Sun) placed at its center.
 You will not be able to see past the light (Sun) because of its brightness, and so you can only see things by looking towards the outside of the merry-go-round, with the background changing as you spin around in a circle.

 Which constellations can be viewed throughout the year depends upon your latitude and will vary from different locations around the world.
-In the northern hemisphere, for instance, the constellation of Orion is a winter constellation, while Scorpius is associated with summer, Leo with spring, and Pegasus with autumn.
+In the northern hemisphere, for instance, the constellation of Orion is a winter constellation, while Leo is associated with spring, Scorpius with summer, and Pegasus with autumn.

 5: Constellations Travel From East To West Like The Sun